gmmalar/HealthSignal/README.md

 **Trend Detection Coverage**

 The Trend Agent is fully generic and topic-agnostic, but currently only the Flu adapter retrieves multi-period historical data.
 Air Quality and Disease Outbreaks return single-period snapshots today, so trend analysis is not yet available for those topics — the architecture requires no changes to support them once their adapters are extended to retrieve historical data.

+**Additional Topics Considered**

+Heat Risk and RSV were evaluated during development.
+Heat Risk was not pursued because the CDC's HeatRisk data is served as a GIS raster feed rather than a structured JSON API, and the official dashboard was unavailable during the build window.
+RSV surveillance data available through public sources at the time was not sufficiently current to meet HealthSignal's freshness standards.
+Both remain candidates for future integration if reliable, structured live data sources become available.

 ---